Tuesday, September 24, 2024

 Tuesday, November 19, 2024

-Guest Speaker: Sara Hart, PhD, RN, Professor, College of Nursing, University of Utah
+Guest Speaker: Sara E. Hart, PhD, RN, Professor, College of Nursing, University of Utah

 Theme: Introduction to research on psychological safety and its impact on interprofessional team dynamics and workplace outcomes, including diagnostic accuracy, innovation, patient experience, and more.